 - Astronomy Photographer of the Year 2016 - Similar to the above, for the 2016 Insight Astronomy Photographer of the Year competition.
 Produced by Royal Observatory Greenwich.
 Narration by our volunteers.
 Runtime 30 minutes.
 Most suitable for ages 5-10 and family groups.

 Each showing needs another 10-15 minutes on top of the runtime for our H&S talk, ingress and egress, and a little time for some questions.
+The dome can accommodate up to 20 children at a time.

 In addition to these shows, we are able to use the Stellarium software to project the night sky onto our dome - handy for looking at constellations without cloud cover!